sethmachine/universal-sound-board/README.md

 Now that we've confirmed our microphone is routing audio to our voice chat application (Discord in this example), we can begin playing audio files through the microphone as well.
 The net effect is that any users on the other end will hear the audio file as if it's playing through your microphone.

-I've provided an example audio file called [evil-laugh.wav](examples/evil-laugh.wav) to test this out.
+We can test this out with an example audio file called [evil-laugh.wav](examples/evil-laugh.wav) to test this out.
+Audio file is provided from: https://freesound.org/people/ZyryTSounds/sounds/219110/

 The following command will play `evil-laugh.wav` as if it came through your microphone.
 Note you'll need to reference the ID of the source we set up in previous steps, which is 101 in this example but could be a different value on your machine.